pvardanis/machine-learning-coursera/README.md

 # Machine Learning by Coursera
-Assignments for "Machine Learning" by Stanford University.
+Assignments for "Machine Learning" by Coursera.

 **Note**: I share my code with others for learning purposes only.